 See How Your Hospital Compares

-You can now readily look up the number of surgeries performed at California hospitals for 11 cancer types at CalHospitalCompare.org.
+Look up the number of surgeries performed at California hospitals for 11 cancer types at CalHospitalCompare.org.

 **Low-volume is defined as one or two of that type of cancer surgery; higher-volume is defined as the top 20% of hospitals in the state by volume for that type of cancer surgery.
 Fifty miles was measured from the patient's residence to the hospital as the crow flies.